Nick Nurse still evaluating Sixers’ wing position: ‘We’ve got to go with our gut’

 Yet this wing evaluation process began even before the Harden blockbuster.

 Korkmaz and House were injured for much of the preseason, opening opportunity for late free-agency additions Kelly Oubre Jr. and Danny Green.
-Those two got notable playing time in last week’s opener at the Milwaukee Bucks, with Oubre quickly solidifying a rotation spot by averaging 20 points on 45.5% shooting from three-point range in the Sixers’ first four games.
+Those two got notable playing time in last week’s opener at the Milwaukee Bucks, with Oubre quickly solidifying a rotation spot by averaging 20 points on 45.5% three-point shooting in the Sixers’ first four games.

-House, meanwhile, got double-digit minutes in the second and third games at the Raptors and against the Portland Trail Blazers, respectively.
+House, meanwhile, got double-digit minutes in the second and third games after missing the opener and Thursday’s game.
 Then, earlier this week, P.J.
 Tucker went to the Los Angeles Clippers in the Harden deal, and Green was waived to create the roster spot required to complete the deal.

 When Oubre slid into Tucker’s vacated starting spot Thursday, it became Korkmaz’s turn to become one of the first Sixers off the bench.